Avatar

 Oct 2024: Seminar at the Department of Statistics, UNSW Sydney, Australia.

-Aug 2024: Our paper “Bayesian geostatistical modeling for discrete-valued processes” received the 2023 Wiley-TIES Best Environmetrics Paper Award (selected from all papers published in Environmetrics in 2023).
+Aug 2024: Paper on “Bayesian geostatistical modeling for discrete-valued processes” received the 2023 Wiley-TIES Best Environmetrics Paper Award.

 Aug 2024: Contributed talk at the Joint Statistical Meetings in Portland, USA.